Learn the Force We Can: Enabling Sparse Motion Control in Multi-Object Video Generation: Demo

 \section{Demo}

 To ease the access to our results, we designed a demo of \methodName.
 The user can load the pretrained models and directly interact with the scene by dragging objects with the mouse.
-The model responds by generating a subsequent frame taking into account the controls specified by the user as well as the previously generated images (see the video on the website).
-The demo and the code will be released to the public.
+The model responds by generating a subsequent frame taking into account the controls specified by the user as well as the previously generated images (see the project's website).
+The demo and the code are available at the project's github repository\footnote{\url{https://github.com/araachie/yoda}}.